patrickanyanwu/Tech-Tapestry/README.md

 <img src="https://github.com/user-attachments/assets/f652c670-ae8f-49e8-b141-2a078e88a0b2">

 This blog posting site project was made to display my skills with frontend and backend programming to construct a full stack web application.
 I used flask as the server for the site and css, bootstrap and javascript for the styling and responsivity of the website.
+This project was made as part of my completion of Angela Yu's Python Course <a href="https://www.udemy.com/certificate/UC-345341ce-5be6-432e-8b5b-2301eac2b023/">100 Days of Code</a>
 <h3>Navigating the website</h3>

 <p>Viewing and commenting on posts:</p>